OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

   extraction, selective/full OCR, or Unstructured-assisted extraction for difficult layouts.
-- **Preserve useful provenance.** Choose whole-page, page-preserving, page-local, or contiguous Custom Range records before AnythingLLM applies its own internal splitter.
+- **Preserve useful provenance.** Choose whole-page, page-preserving, page-local, or custom page ranges before AnythingLLM applies its own internal splitter.
-- **Process a deliberate batch.** Choose individual PDFs or recursively scan a folder, inspect the selected files, then confirm before any workspace change.
+- **Process a deliberate batch.** Choose individual PDFs or recursively scan a folder, inspect the selected files, then confirm which ones you want to parse and upload.
 - **Retain evidence, not just a success toast.** Local outputs and run reports distinguish preparation, storage, vector confirmation, and optional live retrieval diagnostics.